 - Linwei Wu, Ya Zhang, Xue Guo, et al. Reduction of microbial diversity in a grassland soil is driven by long-term climate warming. accepted.

 Suppl.
 Data: ASV table, representative sequences, and metadata (zip)

-- Tao Xu, Xuanyu Tao, et al. Functional independence and structural basis of non-canonical phosphotransferase system components in prokaryotes.
+- Tao Xu, Xuanyu Tao, et al. Functional and structural diversification of incomplete phosphotransferase system in cellulose-degrading clostridia.
 Submitted

 - Yu Wang, Rui Zhang, Yunfeng Yang, Qichao Tu, Jizhong Zhou, Nianzhi Jiao*.
 Ocean acidification altered microbial functional potential in the Arctic Ocean.
 Submitted